What to do at Swell Lodge

 Golf is a favourite pastime of many islanders, and the immaculate, coconut palm-lined, nine-hole golf course with a magnificent view of the Indian Ocean is well worth a try for both professional and first time golfers alike.

-Every at Swell Lodge includes a free golf voucher for you to play a round in your spare time at Australia's northernmost and most remote golf course, if this is something that interests you.
+Every stay at Swell Lodge includes a free golf voucher and complimentary hire of golf equipment for you to play a round in your spare time at Australia's northernmost and most remote golf course, if this is something that interests you.

 Movies under the stars

 The Christmas Island outdoor cinema is an institution on Christmas Island, run by volunteers who host a recent Hollywood blockbuster every Saturday and every second Wednesday night at 7:30pm.

 Your stay at Swell Lodge includes free movie vouchers, so you can join the locals and soak up the atmosphere at the outdoor cinema if you want a movie experience under the stars.